kestrelm/Creature_UE4/README.md

 - **Live Sync** Sync up changes **Live** between Creature Pro for Windows and the UE4 editor

+- **Real-time Bend Physics** Dangling Bones with **Bend Physics Motors** can be created and run live/real-time in UE4 for interactive Gameplay/Manipulation purposes.

 - **Blueprint Enabled** All functionality exposed to UE4's powerful Blueprint Visual Scripting System

 - **IK Bone Posing** Supports in game IK Bone posing for custom gameplay situations